n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 ::: v-pre
 ### 5. Wekan3 node (create: card)

-This node will create a card in the board `Documentation` created using the Wekan node and add it to the list titled `To Do` created using the Wekan1 node.
+This node will create a card in the `Documentation` board under the list titled `To Do`, which was created using the Wekan1 node.

 1. Select the credentials that you entered in the previous node.
 2. Click on the gears icon next to the ***Board ID*** field and click on ***Add Expression***.